Safe Sleep

 • Baby is on a firm and flat sleep surface, such as a mattress in a safety-approved crib.
 The sheet fits tightly.

 • Baby is dressed in light sleep clothing, such as a sleep sack/wearable blanket.
-Do not overbundle.
+Do not over bundle the child.
 Make sure nothing covers the baby’s head.

-Join the campaign to spread the message and save lives.
-Because all babies deserve to celebrate their first birthday!
+Help us spread the message of safe sleep and save lives because all babies deserve to celebrate their first birthday!

 Websites for All